HolyNoodle/family-companion/README.md

 Add this repository to your addon repositories.
 Family companion should be avaialble.

-Installation will take some time as this will compile the solution from source code.
-For now at least, it can take 20 minutes on my RPI 4.
+Installation takes 2 minutes on my RPI4.

 # Documentation